agashe/SigmaPHP-DB/README.md

             <td>create:migration {migration name}</td>
             <td>
                 Create new migration file.
-It's recommended for the migration file to follow class naming rules , like using only nouns and PascalCase .. etc. Also no need to add .php extension.
+It's recommended for the migration file to follow class naming rules , like using only nouns and PascalCase .. etc. Also no need to add .php extension , "Migration.php". will be appended automatically to the file name.
-                It will be included automatically.
             </td>
         </tr>
         <tr>
             <td>create:seeder {seeder name}</td>
             <td>
                 Create new seeder file.
-Please note that , the same rules for naimg the migration file is also applied to the seeder.
+Please note that , the same rules for naming the migration file is also applied to the seeder.
             </td>
         </tr>
         <tr>